lvgl/lvgl/docs/overview/layer.md

 lv_obj_set_click(lv_layer_top(), true);
 ```

-The `layer_sys` is also used for a similar purpose on LVGL.
+The `layer_sys` is also used for similar purposes on LVGL.
 For example, it places the mouse cursor above all layers to be sure it's always visible.